bedrocklinux/bedrocklinux-website/markdown/1.0beta2/quickstart.md

 - {class="rcmd"}
 - cp -rpT /bedrock/global-files / && rm -r /bedrock/global-files

+If you're on Ubuntu or some other distro which expects you to always use sudo rather than logging in as root, either set a root password or ensure your normal user has sudoers before closing this shell, as the `cp` in the previous step overwrite sudoers.

+- {class="rcmd"}
+- passwd # set root password

+or

+- {class="rcmd"}
+- visudo # edit sudoers with checker

+or

+- {class="rcmd"}
+- ~(vi~) /etc/sudoers # edit sudoers directly

 Confirm you've got a file at `/etc/adjtime`.
 If it looks like you don't, create one: